More than 300 Boeing 737s to be inspected for faulty parts

 The 737 NGs with the suspected parts will have to be temporarily taken out of service for the inspections.

-Boeing Commercial Airplanes chief Kevin McAllister said the company is “committed to supporting our customers in every way possible as they identify and replace these potentially non-conforming tracks.”
+Boeing Commercial Airplanes chief Kevin McAllister said the company is “committed to supporting our customers in every way possible as they identify and replace these potentially nonconforming tracks.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.